 Will We See Chicago Trolleys Again?

 The sudden closure of the Chicago Trolley and Double Decker Company caught us all by surprise.
 We’d actually had a private tour client who insisted we charter one of them for an event this past fall.
-We also received some calls from corporate groups and school groups who need tour services now that their tour with Chicago Trolley is cancelled.
+Some corporate groups and school groups called us now that their tour with Chicago Trolley is cancelled.
 As stated before, our private group tours by bus can do highlights and more.
 Even if the fleet of familiar red vehicles never hits the streets again, Chicago Detours’ tour guides can provide a fun, engaging experience with the city’s history and architecture by a comfortable luxury coach.
 Contact [email protected] for details and rates.

 – Alex Bean, Content Manager and Tour Guide